 - Windows 10 fonts missing, corrupted – This is another relatively common issue with Windows 10 and fonts.
 If your fonts are corrupted or missing, you just need to reinstall them in order to fix this problem.

 - Font Windows 10 blurry – In some cases, your fonts can become blurry.
 This is an annoying problem, and we already covered how to fix blurry fonts in Windows in one of our older articles, so be sure to check it out for more instructions.

 Solution 1 – Check your language settings

-- Then click on option Edit language and keyboard options.
+- Type edit language in Cortana.
+Then click on option Edit language and keyboard options.

 - Find Language option and check what language is set as default.